srcmake/cpp-stl-algorithms/README.md

 * [Jonathan Boccara's CppCon Talk about the STL Algorithms.](https://www.youtube.com/watch?v=2olsGf6JIkU&t=7s)

-### Note
+### Notes

+* I'm purposely not using the `auto` keyword in this documentation, but use it in your real code.

-If you see a problem or if an example is used incorrectly or doesn't work, feel free to raise a pull request, create an issue, or message me on one of the platforms mentioned above.
+* If you see a problem or if an example is used incorrectly or doesn't work, feel free to raise a pull request, create an issue, or message me on one of the platforms mentioned above.
 This is meant to be a very very short guide and easy to use, and so some details may be purposely omitted.

-Or maybe I'm just a scrub and I don't know how to code LUL.
+(Or maybe I'm just a scrub and I don't know how to code LUL.)